-In the last ten years there has been an explosion of empirical work examining price setting behavior at the micro level.
+In the last fifteen years there has been an explosion of empirical work examining price setting behavior at the micro level.
 The work has in turn challenged existing macro models that attempt to explain monetary nonneutrality, because these models are generally at odds with much of the micro price data.
-In response, economists have developed a second generation of sticky-price models that are state dependent and that include both fixed costs of price adjustment and idiosyncratic shocks.
-Nonetheless, some ambiguity remains about the extent of monetary nonneutrality that can be attributed to costly price adjustment.
-Our paper takes a step toward eliminating that ambiguity.
+A second generation of models, with fixed costs of price adjustment and idiosyncratic shocks, is more consistent with this micro data.
+Nonetheless, ambiguity remains about the extent of nonneutrality that can be attributed to costly price adjustment.
+Using a model that matches many features of the micro data, our paper takes a step toward eliminating that ambiguity, at the same time highlighting the challenges that remain.

-^{}We are grateful to Andrew Foerster and Michael Johnston for outstanding research assistance, Thomas Laubach and John Leahy for valuable comments on earlier drafts, and seminar and conference participants at the Federal Reserve Board and the Federal Reserve Banks of New York, Kansas City and Atlanta, Duke University, Goethe University in Frankfurt, the Banque de France, the 2009 SED Conference, the Reserve Bank of New Zealand, Oxford University, the University of Glasgow, and St. Andrews University for their comments and questions.
+^{}We are deeply indebted to Bob King, without whose contributions this paper would not exist.
+We are grateful to Andrew Foerster and Michael Johnston for outstanding research assistance, Thomas Laubach and John Leahy for valuable comments on earlier drafts, and seminar and conference participants at the Federal Reserve Board and the Federal Reserve Banks of New York, Kansas City and Atlanta, Duke University, Goethe University in Frankfurt, the Banque de France, the 2009 SED Conference, the Reserve Bank of New Zealand, Oxford University, the University of Glasgow, and St. Andrews University for their comments and questions.
 We also wish to thank William Goffe for providing his code for the simulated annealing algorithm used in this paper.
-This paper does not represent the views of the Federal Reserve System or the Federal Reserve Banks of Philadelphia or Richmond.
-This paper is available free of charge at www.philadelphiafed.org/research-and-data/publications/working-papers/